MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 https://echa.europa.eu/information-on-chemicals/registered-substances

 What can you find here?
-Information from REACH dossiers: hazard properties, use, risk management, physico-chemical, tox/ecotox data.
+Information from REACH dossiers: hazard properties, uses, risk management measures, physico-chemical data, and toxicological/ecotoxicological data.

 SDS sections: 2, 3, 7–9, 11–13, 15.